Fuel guide

 The real cost per kilometre

 Ethanol contains about 34% less energy per litre than pure petrol.
 In a 10% blend, that works out to roughly 3% less energy overall.
 Most drivers see a 1-3% drop in fuel economy with E10.
-Here is the real-world maths: assume U91 at 180.0c/L and E10 at 176.0c/L (4c/L gap).
+Here is the real-world maths: assume U91 at 180.0c/L and E10 at 176.0c/L, a 4c/L gap.
 A car that uses 8.0L/100km on U91 will use roughly 8.24L/100km on E10.
-That means U91 costs $14.40/100km and E10 costs $14.50/100km — nearly identical.
-When the price gap widens to 5c/L or more, E10 saves money per kilometre.
-When it narrows below 3c/L, U91 is usually cheaper per kilometre.
+That means U91 costs $14.40/100km and E10 costs $14.50/100km, which is nearly identical.

 Can your car use E10?